Dec 13 , 2016

 What’s the advice for pregnant women who have travelled to an affected area?

-–See your doctor, tell them where you’ve travelled and report any symptoms you may have had.
-Widespread testing isn’t available, but can be done in special laboratories.
+- See your doctor, tell them where you’ve travelled and reported any symptoms you may have had.
+Widespread testing isn’t available but can be done in special laboratories.

-–The CDC has published guidelines for obstetricians regarding Zika virus, and says that pregnant women who have travelled to an affected area and who report two or more symptoms consistent with the Zika virus should be tested.
+- CDC has published guidelines for obstetricians regarding Zika virus and says that pregnant women who travel to an affected area and who report two or more symptoms consistent with the Zika virus should be tested.